 Day care and respite care is also available.

 How are services delivered?

-There are a number of opportunities available for service users to attend colleges of further education, outreach programmes and work experience, these activities can be little or often, depending on individual choice and need.
+There are a number of opportunities available for the people we support to attend colleges of further education, outreach programmes and work experience.
+These activities can be little or often, depending on individual choice and need.

 We also work closely with the Profound Education Team from the Children's Trust who provide an outreach programme for young people who are 18 plus.

-Sussex Health Care also offers residential support for people with learning difficulties within 'ordinary houses, within ordinary streets' in the community.
-Services users are encouraged to engage in activities that are meaningful, that they enjoy and that fit-in with their lives.
-It is also important that service users are supported to sample activities and experiences - eg: shopping for their own food, mowing the grass, work experience etc.
+SHC also offers residential support for people with learning disabilities within 'ordinary houses, within ordinary streets' in the community.
+Everyone is encouraged to engage in activities that are meaningful, that they enjoy and that fit in with their lives.
+It is also important that individuals are supported to sample activities and experiences - eg: shopping for their own food, mowing the grass, work experience etc.

 How does the person communicate?